 In response, Family Carers Ireland has set up a National Hardship Fund to provide vital supports to those most in need as family carers continue to navigate the pandemic and all the challenges it has brought.
 Through our special photo exhibition called “Every Picture Tells a Story”, we have featured 10 family carers, whose photos you can view below along with their story.
-Each photo is available to purchase by companies or individuals who would like to pledge their support to this National Hardship Fund.
+Each photo is available to purchase by companies or individuals who would like to pledge their support to this National Hardship Fund - which is providing practical and tangible supports to family carers during and beyond Covid in 2020 and 2021.
 Each family carer who has taken part in this exhibition represents thousands more in homes all over Ireland.

 Family carers are our wives, husbands, sons, daughters, aunts, uncles, grandparents, cousins, friends and neighbours.
 They are the backbone of our society and we want carers in every part of the country to know that Family Carers Ireland sees you and is here to help.
 We believe that no one should have to care alone.